The-Knowledge-House/DS_22/phase_2/week_7/Lab/sql_II_lab_README.md

 );
 ```

-This query will be executed once within your database.
+You should execute this query once within your database.

 After we execute this query, we will then work on populating this table using the data saved within our csv file.